PFTL/website/content/blog/13_storing_data.rst

     x = data[:, 0]
     y = data[:, 1]

 Note that it automatically discards the headers.
 The advantage of using always the same library (in this case numpy) is that it makes it incredibly easy to go through the write/read cycle.
-If you are trying to read data from a file that was generated with another program and that users another character for starting comments, you can very easily adapt the code above:
+If you are trying to read data from a file that was generated with another program and that uses another character for starting comments, you can very easily adapt the code above:

 .. code-block:: python